 Protein is one of the building blocks for cell production in the body and hair.
 It’s needed to produce the cells that promote healthy hair.
 The proteins in our body are made up of 20 amino acids and 9 of those must be obtained through a healthy diet.
 Our hair is made up of a special protein, called keratin.
 This is why keratin treatments and hair products that have keratin in them are so popular in the hair industry.

 One of the major reasons for hair loss is protein deficiency.
 Protein consists of amino acids and polypeptide, which forms keratin.
+A product you can use which is also comprised of amino acids is the PureFix Hair Elixir which is a 6-in-1 hair and scalp treatment.
+Its all-natural ingredients work together to support longer, stronger hair and to promote hair growth.
 When you get more protein in your diet, you are giving your body what it needs to produce stronger, healthier hair.

 The benefits of protein include:

 - Your hair will be less likely to break or form split ends, which will make it possible to grow your hair longer and a smoother and healthier appearance overall.

 - Your hair will have stronger and smoother cuticles and will look and feel silkier.

 - You will have the appearance of fuller hair.
 Despite the fact that protein on its own will probably not reverse thinning hair, you still may experience more fullness, texture, and volume to your hair.

 I know this sounds very scientific, but I want to make sure you understand the underlying reasons why protein is so important to our hair.

 Stringy, lifeless hair is annoying!
 Fine hair becomes easily tangled and separated resulting in a stringy appearance.
 Excessive oils coat the individual hair strands furthering the appearance of separateness and sparseness.
 Dull and limp hair is a sign of protein deficiency.

 Hair has low elasticity